 You see a Snow Day … I see a SNOW DYE day!
 I love when we get a bunch of snow and I can have some snow dyeing fun.

-Well, we just had a big snowstorm and so of course my first thought was SNOW DYEING!
+Well, we just had a big snowstorm and so of course my first thought was DYEING!
 It is basically the same technique as Ice Dyeing but you use snow instead.

 And I must say there is something more fun about going outside and scooping up snow rather than driving to the gas station to buy ice.